-The girl child can withdraw 50% of her funds from her Central Bank of India Sukanya Samriddhi account for higher education or marriage if she becomes 18 years of age.
+The girl child can withdraw 50% of her funds from her Central Bank of India Sukanya Samriddhi account for higher education or marriage if she attains 18 years of age.

-Accounts that have been closed can be resurrected by paying Rs.50 plus the sum due for that term.
+Accounts closed can be resurrected by paying Rs.50 plus the sum due for that term.

-When a girl child hits 18, she is entitled to withdraw half of her deposit for higher education or marriage.
+When a girl child hits 18, she can withdraw half of her deposit for higher education or marriage.

-A limit of a minimum of 14 years is permitted for deposits with the minimum deposit being maintained every year.
+A limit of 15 years is permitted for deposits in the condition that the minimum deposit amount is maintained every year.

-Cheques, cash, and demand draughts can all be used to fund the account.
+Cheques, cash, and demand drafts can all be used to fund the account.